MesonFi/meson-contracts-solidity/README.md

 ### Estimate gas consumptions

 This project provides two scripts to estimate gas consumptions for crucial methos of Meson.
-Run `yarn estimate` to estimate the normal deployed Meson contracts, and run `yarn estiamte-upgradable` to estimate gas when Meson is deployed as an upgradable contract.
+Run `yarn hardhat estimate` to estimate the normal deployed Meson contracts, and run `yarn hardhat estimate --upgradable true` to estimate gas when Meson is deployed as an upgradable contract.

 ## Deployment